 The “Co-Design Challenge 2024” is a special Expo co-creation program based on the concept of “using Expo 2025 Osaka, Kansai, Japan as an opportunity to create future Japanese lifestyles (community) in various regions throughout Japan.”
 It has five key characteristics: “① Uses the Expo as an opportunity to create something new,” “② Being a co-creation initiative,” “③ Takes a design-centered approach,” “④ Is feasible without requiring large-scale capital investment,” and “⑤ Attracts visitors to regional areas in Japan.”

-Eleven projects have been selected for the “Co-Design Challenge 2024,” and these project teams are working with advisors and related organizations to develop items and experience-based products for implementation at Expo 2025 Osaka, Kansai, Japan.
+The “Co-Design Challenge 2024,” and these project teams are working with advisors and related organizations to develop items and experience-based products for implementation at Expo 2025 Osaka, Kansai, Japan.

 “Using Expo 2025 Osaka, Kansai, Japan as an opportunity to create future Japanese lifestyles (community) in various regions throughout Japan.”